 - Backed into people or objects

-- Tipped over and causing the operator to suffer a crush injury
+- Tipped over and caused the operator to suffer a crush injury

-- Had malfunctions that caused objects to fall off the forks
+- Malfunctioned causing objects to fall off the forks

-The following are a few examples of typical lift-truck occurrences that have resulted in litigation:
+The following are some examples of typical lift truck accidents that have resulted in litigation:

 - A construction lift (high loader) without an effective ROPS was upset and ejected an operator.
 It pinned him by the overhead guard and compressed his spine.
-This caused paraplegia.
+This caused paralysis, leaving him paraplegic.

-- The victim was crushed by pallets that slipped over the top of the mass.
+- The victim was crushed when pallets slipped over the top of the truck.
 The lift truck did not have ROPS or a back-lift extension of the fork.

 - The deceased was struck on the head by the overhead guard when he was ejected during a lift truck upset.
-An effective ROPS would have prevented injury.
+With an effective ROPS, the death could have been prevented.

 - The legs of the injured were crushed when his lift truck overturned on a level cement floor with the fork in the down position and no load.
 This could have been prevented with ROPS.

 - The injured was run over by a lift truck while walking in an aisle.
-He was unaware of the lift truck and the lift truck operator was unaware of him.
+He and the lift truck operator were unaware of one another.
 This could have been avoided if an automatic warning device was on the lift truck.

-- The injured had his back to the lift truck while he was sweeping the warehouse floor.
-The lift truck backed up and ran over him—breaking both his legs.
+- The injured had his back to a lift truck while he was sweeping the warehouse floor.
+The lift truck backed up and ran over him—breaking both of his legs.
 The injury could have been avoided by automatic backup alarms on the lift truck.